anotherRedbeard/dotnet-console-create-sas/README.md

 This project was created initially using `dotnet new console` and by using the examples from the Microsoft learn site:  [Create an account SAS with .NET](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-sas-create-dotnet?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json).

 Each SAS must be signed with a key and this example is creating the SAS tokens signed with an account storage key.
+One thing to call out is in the appsettings.json file there is a `BlobNameForSAS` and `BlobNameForTest`.
+This is so you can confirm that when you create a SAS for a particular blob name, you can only create that blob name in the container.
+When you create the SAS for a container you can create whatever blob name you want in the test.

 ## How to use